wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 - In addition to cutting balls, you can also create quite accurate inside and outside fillets on cylindrical features.

+- It's convenient to set the swing radius to nominal stock sizes.
+That way, when the outer band of darker un-cut material _just_ disappears, you'll know the pivot is right under the center of the ball that's now perfectly to size.
+For oddball sizes, you'll need to mic the ball to know when you've fed in sufficiently.

 ## 3D model and drawings

 I've made both a [3D model](https://a360.co/3qgbLsa) available for viewing and download as well as a <a href={Drawings}>set of dimensioned drawings for my lathe</a>.

-The dimensions are for my lathe specifically, but I made the model fully parametric if you use Fusion360 for modeling.
+The dimensions are for my lathe specifically, but the model is fully parametric if you use Fusion360 for modeling.
+You can just enter the dimensions for your lathe and desired radius and the model should update automatically (Modify -> Change Parameters in Fusion360).
+Just let me know if I've screwed something up.

 ## About the cutter